69th Rifle Division: Postwar

 Postwar, it was part of the 65th Army's 18th Rifle Corps in the Northern Group of Forces in Poland.
 After 65th Army became a mechanized army the division became part of the 43rd Army in June 1946.
 After the army was disbanded the division moved to Vologda later that year.
 At Vologda it was downsized into the 25th Separate Rifle Brigade, part of the Arkhangelsk Military District (Belomorsky Military District from 1951).
 In October 1953 it became a division again, with the 120th, 237th, and 303rd Rifle Regiments, as well as the 148th Tank Regiment.
 In April 1956, the 69th joined the Northern Military District's 44th Special Rifle Corps when the district headquarters was disbanded.
 On 4 June 1957 the 69th Rifle Division became the 69th Motor Rifle Division, and around the same time the corps became the 44th Special Army Corps.
 Its rifle regiments were renumbered as the 267th, 268th, and 303rd Motor Rifle Regiments.
 In 1960, the Northern Military District was abolished and the corps joined the Leningrad Military District, becoming a regular army corps soon afterwards.

 On 1 July 1967, after the 44th Corps departed for the Soviet Far East, the 69th Motor Rifle Division became part of the new 26th Army Corps.
 The 148th Tank Regiment was reorganized into the 87th Separate Tank Battalion in 1987.
 In the late 1980s, the 69th included the 267th, 268th, and 303rd Motor Rifle Regiments, the 87th Separate Tank Battalion, the 118th Artillery Regiment, and support units, all stationed at Vologda.
-In 1989, the division was converted into the 5189th Weapons and Equipment Storage Base.
+On 1 June 1989, the division was converted into the 5189th Weapons and Equipment Storage Base.
 On 19 November 1990, according to CFE treaty reports, the base was equipped with 38 T-55 tanks, 35 PT-76 light tanks, twelve BM-21 Grad multiple rocket launchers, fifteen BTR-50PUM command vehicles, six R-145BM command vehicles, seven BTR-50PU command vehicles, one PRP-3 artillery reconnaissance vehicles, two UR-67 mine clearing vehicles, and four MTU bridgelaying vehicles.
 The storage base was disbanded in 1993.